504-588-2000

 6. Cyber Insurance

-Your provider may also help you go through the application process which usually includes verification that the security tactics that you indicate are in place, are actually there.
+Your cybersecurity provider should be able to create a plan to bring your IT systems up to date and implement the technologies that insurers view as essential for minimizing risk.
+They may also help you go through the application process, which usually includes verification that the security tactics you indicate are in place, are actually there.
 This is especially important because executives signing the application may not have the technical expertise necessary to validate everything for themselves.

 Related: How to Evaluate a Cybersecurity Services Provider